rikkimelissa/msr-student-template/_projects/baxter_throw.md

 * `path_smooth.py` converts a path into a timed trajectory and smooths the path with shortcuts
 * `release_state_sample` samples release states for projectile motion
 * `release_state_solve` checks release states using IK and velocity bounds
-* `rrt_joint.py` uses a kinodynamic RRT to calculate a path for start position to release position
+* `rrt_joint.py` uses a kinodynamic RRT to calculate a path from start position to release position
 * `throw_path.py` sends a path to the joint trajectory action server for execution

 #### Dependencies <a name="Requirements"></a>